pilgrimtabby/pilgrim-autosplitter/README.md

 * Run `python -m pip install -r requirements.txt`

 > [!Note]
-> If installation hangs up when trying to download PyQt5, try running the following command: `python -m pip install pyqt5 --config-settings --confirm-license= --verbose`
+> If installation hangs up when trying to download PyQt5, try running the following command: `python -m pip install pyqt5 --config-settings --confirm-license= --verbose`.
 > Some users (including myself) have experienced a softlock when verifying the PyQt5 license; this should solve that problem.

 * Open the app with `python pilgrim_autosplitter.py`